Anchorage Varsity Show

-Remember the music and good times as Anchorage Varsity Show memories take you back to when the Anchorage teens danced on TV to the latest hit songs.
+Remember the music and good times with these Anchorage Varsity Show memories when Anchorage teens danced on TV to the latest hit songs.

 At one time, all across America, many cities had local teen dance shows on TV, and Anchorage was no exception.